OpenBB-finance/OpenBB/website/content/terminal/crypto/disc/top/_index.md

 usage: cgtop top [-c CATEGORY] [-l LIMIT] [-s {Symbol,Name,Volume [$],Market Cap,Market Cap Rank,7D Change [%],24H Change [%]} [{Symbol,Name,Volume [$],Market Cap,Market Cap Rank,7D Change [%],24H Change [%]} ...]] [--descend] [-h] [--export EXPORT] [--source {CoinGecko,CoinMarketCap}]
 ```

-Display N coins from the data source, if the data scource is CoinGecko it can receive a category as argument (-c
+Display N coins from the data source, if the data source is CoinGecko it can receive a category as argument (-c
 decentralized-finance-defi or -c stablecoins) and will show only the top coins in that category. can also receive sort
 arguments (these depend on the source), e.g., --sort Volume [$] You can sort by {Symbol,Name,Price [$],Market
 Cap,Market Cap Rank,Volume [$]} with CoinGecko Number of coins to show: -l 10